tsyber1an/entgo-example/README.md

 an intro to Ent
 ---------------

-What is Ent.
+> What is Ent.
 Ent is an entity framework for Go.
-You cat learn about Ent on https://entgo.io/.
-This article was written during learning Ent.
-Most for myself.
-Hope you will find it useful.
+You can learn about Ent on https://entgo.io/.
+This article was written during learning Ent, for personal use.
+However, you might find it useful for youself.

 We will design ER models and generate Ent entities by example.
 Let's start.
 Given we have a Player model.